The Fool as Feelings

 Does The Fool mean they don't take me seriously?

 No. That reading confuses the card's name with its meaning.
 The Fool is the person taking the leap, not the person being judged.
 As feelings, it says they're genuinely drawn to you and willing to step into the unknown for it.
-What it flags is inexperience with where this goes next — the feeling is real but hasn't been tested yet.
+What it flags is inexperience with where this goes next.
+The feeling is real but hasn't been tested yet.

 Can The Fool as feelings mean an ex wants to try again?